 Meet students in the Cultural Foundations of Education and Disability Studies master’s, certificate, and doctoral programs!
 Our students have wide and varied academic interests such as the history of education, intergroup dialogue, critical gender and race studies, student retention, and community engagement.
 Students profiled here are open to being contacted by prospective students to talk about their experiences in the program.

-Areas of Study: Transnational feminism, Critical Race Theory, and Caribbean experiences in mainland US.
+Areas of Study: Transnational Feminism and International student experiences in mainland US.

-Biography: Maria del Mar Aponte Rodriguez (she/her/hers) is the Campus Outreach Manager for Syracuse Abroad and a doctoral student in Cultural Foundations of Education.
-In her position, Maria del Mar strives to create and implement a comprehensive strategy for engaging Syracuse University students in Syracuse Abroad programs and initiatives, with special attention devoted to currently underrepresented groups of students.
+Biography: Maria del Mar Aponte Rodriguez (she/her/hers) is a doctoral student in Cultural Foundations of Education.
 She is originally from San Juan, Puerto Rico and has over 8 years of experience as an international educator, specifically the areas of education abroad, international students, and ESL teaching.
 As an undergraduate, Maria del Mar studied abroad in Cairo, Egypt and studied Arabic at the American University in Cairo.
 She also completed her master’s degrees in International and Comparative Politics, and English as Second Language at Wright State University.
-Her current research focuses on the experiences of Puerto Rican women from the island in mainland US higher education institutions.
+Her current research focuses on the experiences of Saudi Arabian women in mainland US higher education institutions.

-Languages: Fluent in English and Spanish; intermediate in French and Arabic; beginner in Italian.
+Languages: Fluent in English and Spanish, intermediate in French and Arabic, and beginner in Italian.

-Areas of Study: Black Feminist Theory, Critical Race Studies, Sociology of Education, and Critical Whiteness Studies.
+Areas of Study: Black Feminist Theory, Afrocentrism, Critical Race Studies, Sociology of Education, Decolonial Methodologies, and Critical Whiteness Studies.

-Biography: Chelsea Bouldin (she/her/hers) is a Master’s student in Cultural Foundations of Education.
-In May 2020, she received her B.A. in International Studies with a minor in Social Justice and Human Rights from George Mason University.
-At George Mason, she worked as a teaching assistant for an upper level Social Justice and Human Rights course in her program.
-Continuing to support underrepresented students, Chelsea now serves as a graduate assistant for Syracuse University’s chapter of the Louis Stokes Alliance for Minority Participation Program and is secretary of the Black Graduate Student Alliance.
-Her current research interests include Black feminist theory/thought, critical race studies, and socialization in higher education.
-The fundamental question she asks is how the lack of Afrocentric canonical work influences Black people’s ability to understand their own identities and relative subjugation.
+Biography: Chelsea Bouldin (she/her/hers) is a PhD student in Cultural Foundations of Education and is pursuing a Certificate of Advanced Study in Women’s and Gender Studies.
+She received her Bachelor of Arts degree in International Studies with a minor in Social Justice and Human Rights from George Mason University where she also taught as a teaching assistant for a Social Justice and Human Rights course in her program.
+Chelsea now serves as Vice President of the Black Graduate Student Alliance (BGSA) and is program coordinator of Syracuse University’s chapter of the Louis Stokes Alliance for Minority Participation Program.
+She also serves as a Student Leader for the newly developed Graduate BIPOC Student Alliance (GBSA).
+Her current research interests include Black feminist theory/thought, critical race studies, and the socialization of higher education.
+Her work adopts an Afrocentric lens and embraces non-traditional methodology to query Black women’s self-identity development.

 Areas of Study: Race & ethnicity, higher education, disability, & educational equity.